IamTonyZHOU/ZeissTest/README.md

 # ZeissTest
-The test project, which will be deleted in 2 weeks.
+The test project, which will be deleted after 2 weeks.